Pays de la Loire

 The interior (32 rooms) was recently modernized and adapted with multimedia devices that highlight and facilitate the discovery of over 850 collectibles.

-The visit takes 2/3 hours.
-There’s a restaurant in one of the castle’s outbuildings and many more in the surrounding streets.
-Finally, there’s a vast car park at the foot of the castle.
+Note: The visit takes 2/3 hours; there’s a restaurant in one of the castle’s outbuildings and many more in the surrounding streets and a vast car park at the foot of the castle.

 Department of Loire Atlantique